Olorunnisola01/Object_detection_deployment/README.md

-# object-detection-app
+# Object detection app
-Simple object detection app with streamlit.
-Upload an image and perform object detection.
-Adjust the confidence threshold to see how this affects predictions.
+This app enables you to perform object detection by uploading an image.
+You can modify the confidence threshold and observe the impact it has on the predictions.

 <p align="center">
 <img src="https://github.com/Olorunnisola01/Object_detection_deployy/blob/main/images/usage.jpg" width="700">